davidyeiser/airtable-nextjs-blog/README.md

 npm run dev
 ````

 Now go to `http://localhost:3000` and you should see your Airtable data.
-If you run into trouble, or have any questions, please feel free to file an issue.
+If you run into trouble, have any questions, etc. feel free to file an issue.